 - Critically analyzing social interaction to critique our own lives, society, and other societies.

 - Providing opportunities for intensive study or research into a particular topic of interest for each student.

-- Exploring how important facets of our society such as religion, art, science, sports, marriage, and more shape us and those around us.
+- Exploring how important facets of our society, such as religion, art, science, sports, and marriage, shape us and those around us.

 Sociology from a Christian perspective

 Your professors will encourage you to reflect on social life in a positive, redemptive manner informed by a Christian perspective.

-Specific courses include topics such as examining the development of Christian social and political ideas since the French Revolution and the dialogue between science and theology.
+Specific courses include topics such as examining the development of Christian social and political ideas since the French Revolution or the dialogue between science and theology.